David Helfeld

-David M. Helfeld is the longest-serving dean of the University of Puerto Rico School of Law (UPR), he was a professor emeritus.
-He taught law until age 87.
+David M. Helfeld was the longest-serving dean of the University of Puerto Rico School of Law (UPR), he was a professor emeritus.
+He taught law until aged 87.
 He also served as a close advisor to long-time UPR Chancellor and President Jaime Benítez.

-Helfeld, who does not practice law, serves as an arbitrator and a Special Master appointed by the federal district court in Puerto Rico regarding a mental health class action against the Government of Puerto Rico.
+Helfeld, who did not practice law, served as an arbitrator and a Special Master appointed by the federal district court in Puerto Rico regarding a mental health class action against the Government of Puerto Rico.

 Personal life

 A resident of Puerto Rico, he was married to the late Raquel Armenteros Vázquez, a co-founder of Puerto Rico's League of Women Voters, and has several sons, including Jan, an attorney, Stephen and Peter.

 Professional career

+David M. Helfeld was a graduate of Yale Law School and went on to do postdoctoral studies at Harvard Law School.
 Helfeld was recruited by Chancellor Benítez to replace Dr. Raúl Serrano Geyls, who resigned as law professor to pursue a career in private practice that would eventually lead to appointment as an Associate Justice of the Puerto Rico Supreme Court.
+He was Dean of the institution from 1960 to 1973.
 He began teaching Administrative Law and Labor Law, after being blacklisted as a result of a scathing attack by Federal Bureau of Investigation director J. Edgar Hoover, who accused Helfeld of being a communist.
 The attack was triggered for having co-authored as a graduate fellow at Yale University an article criticizing civil rights policies in the early days of what would come to be known as McCarthyism.

-After being recruited at UPR, Helfeld completed his post-graduate studies, obtaining an SJD degree at Yale Law School in 1954.